Posted on: November 7, 2013

 Today, there are 79 living Medal of Honor recipients, only nine of which are from World War II.
 Ross is one of those nine.

-At the age of only 22, while a Private in Company G, 30th Infantry Regiment, 3d Infantry Division, Ross went above and beyond the call of duty and almost single-handedly saved his company from destruction.
+At the age of only 22, while a Private in Company G, 30th Infantry Regiment, 3d Infantry Division, Ross went above and beyond the call of duty and saved his company from destruction.

 Here’s Ross’ official Medal of Honor citation: